fatihilhan42/Data_Science_Journey/Machine learning/Introduction to Machine Learning/Supervised Learning/Linear and Logistic Regression/Logistic Regression/Logistic Regression with Python and scikit-learn.md

 ```
 It is important to note that in both case, the smaller the value of C, the stronger the regularization.

-6. Some examples of visualizing the logistic regression model's performance using plots such as ROC curves and precision-recall curves.
+### **6. Some examples of visualizing the logistic regression model's performance using plots such as ROC curves and precision-recall curves.**

 Here is an example of how to visualize the performance of a logistic regression model using an ROC curve in Python using scikit-learn: